facebookresearch/habitat-sim/README.md

 ## License

 Habitat-Sim is MIT licensed.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) for details.

 ## References